 Manuscripts submitted to the Journal of Academic Perspectives are processed as follows.
 Upon receipt, the staff initially reviews the manuscript.
-If the manuscript does not fall within the scope of the Journal or is not stylistically consistent with CMS, APA or AMA, it will be returned to the author.
+If the manuscript does not fall within the scope of the Journal or is not stylistically consistent with CMS 16th ed. it will be returned to the author.

 If a manuscript is in accord with the guidelines, an email acknowledgment is sent to the author.
 All references to the author’s name and affiliation are removed and the manuscript is submitted for review to two or more members of the Editorial Advisory Board.
 With the advice of the reviewers, the Editor will make one of four decisions: accept, accept contingent on revision, revise and resubmit, or reject.
 In the case of conditional acceptance, the Editor will specify the necessary revisions in writing to the author.
 In the case of a request for revision and resubmission, the Editor will suggest or specify revisions in writing to the author.
 Upon resubmission, the manuscript will be treated as a new manuscript and will be submitted to the same blind review as the initial process.